reynoldsbrent/AdventuresTracked/README.md

     - Open SQL Server Management Studio
     - Open a New Query window connected to the database specified in the connection string
     - Preload the Airports table with the airports.csv file provided
-    - To preload the data you can use a bulk insert command such as this:
+    - To preload the data, you can use a bulk insert command such as this:
 ```sql
 BULK INSERT Airports
 FROM 'C:\\path\\to\\your\\file.csv'